helrond/clbsj.org/_posts/2017-10-25-director-center-and-library-for-the-bible-and-social-justice.md

 **Supervision**:  The Director will be responsible to CLBSJ board, with the expectation that he or she will provide short (but complete) reports each month with a description of all progress made on the various projects for which he or she is responsible.
 The Board is geographically dispersed and meets every two months by conference call.

 **Qualifications**:
--Demonstrated facility with Christian theology and/or biblical studies -Demonstrated history as an activist in social justice/peacemaking movements -Strong organizational leadership ability and capability to set goals and accomplish tasks within an established timeline -Strong written and verbal communication skills
+- Demonstrated facility with Christian theology and/or biblical studies
+- Demonstrated history as an activist in social justice/peacemaking movements
+- Strong organizational leadership ability and capability to set goals and accomplish tasks within an established timeline
+- Strong written and verbal communication skills

 CLBSJ welcomes all persons to apply, including persons of color, persons with disabilities, and those of any sexual orientation, gender, and age.
 We will give preference to those of non-dominant economic, gender and racial backgrounds